DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 struct ParticleAttribs
 {
     float2 f2Pos;
+    float2 f2NewPos;

     float2 f2Speed;
+    float2 f2NewSpeed;

     float  fSize;
     float  fTemperature;
+    int    iNumCollisions;
     float  fDummy0;
-    float  fDummy1;
 };
 ```

-Notice the two padding floats that are required to make the struct float4-aligned.
-The buffer initialization
+Notice the padding float that is required to make the struct float4-aligned.
+Note also that the struct contains
+current and new values of position and speed.
+This is required because they can't be updated in place due to
-is pretty standard except for the fact that we use `BIND_UNORDERED_ACCESS` bind flag to make the buffer
+unspecified execution order.
+The buffer initialization is pretty standard except for the fact that we use
-available for unordered access operations in the shader.
+`BIND_UNORDERED_ACCESS` bind flag to make the buffer available for unordered access operations in the shader.
 Another important thing is that we use `BUFFER_MODE_STRUCTURED` to allow the buffer be accessed as a structured
 buffer in the shader.
 When `BUFFER_MODE_STRUCTURED` mode is used, `ElementByteStride` must define the element
 stride, in bytes.